ShannonTJ/ARM-Assignments/README.md

 # ARM-Assignments
 A selection of assignments written in ARM assembly, Winter 2016.
 Code was run on a Raspberry Pi.

 A2 receives user input (as integer values) and performs error checking on these values.
-Gets the sum and average, and prints these messages to the terminal.
+Gets the sum and average, and prints messages to the terminal.

 A3 is a driver for a SNES controller.